reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

 ## Lab Objectives

-In this task, you will perform these exercises:
+In this lab, you will perform these exercises:

  - Exercise 1: Create an Azure IoT Hub Device ID using the Azure portal
  - Exercise 2: Create and Test a Simulated Device (C#)